 Twenty-five four, five and six-room houses have been planned for construction in Cleveland Park in the coming year.
 Four houses are now under construction and one is completed.
-Mr. and Mrs. Albert P. Nelson, formerly of Wakefield, arc occupying this house, Mr. Nelson is in charge of sales.
+Mr. and Mrs. Albert P. Nelson, formerly of Wakefield, are occupying this house, Mr. Nelson is in charge of sales.
 With his playroom transformed into an office, Cleveland Park looks to a promising future.

-There are approximately 100 acres of land in this development, lying between Dean and East Cross streets along the Providence turnpike.
+There are approximately 100 acres of land in this development, lying between Dean and East Cross streets along the Providence Turnpike.
 Dr. Frederick A. Cleveland has been acquiring this land piece by piece for the last 15 years.

 Years of study have been put into the planning of this development.
 It is served by water, gas, and electricity, and many of the streets are hard-surfaced and have been accepted by the town.
 A portion has been reserved for a playground that will be located in the center of the tract.